Tarsnap/tarsnap/pkg/DEBIAN.md

 To use the official Tarsnap Debian source packages, set up:

-1. If you haven't already done so, install the above public key to your apt keychain, `gpg` keychain, and `gpgv` keychain:
+1. If you haven't already done so, install the Tarsnap signing key to your apt keychain and `gpgv` keychain:

         wget https://www.tarsnap.com/tarsnap-signing-key-2016.asc
         sudo apt-key add tarsnap-signing-key-2016.asc